 Increasing food production through irrigation in the dry season improves livelihoods.
-Entrepreneurs and farmers in Africa are already using groundwater, river or stream pumping, lowland/inland valley rice water capture systems and private small reservoirs and ponds in emerging irrigation systems.
+Entrepreneurs and farmers in Africa are already using groundwater, river or stream pumping, and private small reservoirs and ponds in emerging irrigation systems.

 The Innovation Lab for Small Scale Irrigation (ILSSI) is working in Ghana, Ethiopia, and Tanzania, where small scale irrigation can contribute to national development goals.